The Mission

 A pivotal 2013 meditation retreat with Zen Master Thich Nhat Hanh set him on a new path of healing from childhood trauma and made mindfulness practice a quiet throughline in his life and teaching ever since.

-These diverse roles and experiences crystallized a sustained interest in improving workplace feedback—an area his corporate career revealed as a critical weakness limiting both employee growth and organizational innovation.
-Today, he helps people around the world build these capacities through content like his webinar with Harvard Business School (attended by more than 2,000 higher education professionals) and his feedback guide.
+He helps people around the world build feedback literacy through content like his webinar with Harvard Business School (attended by more than 2,000 higher education professionals) and his feedback guide.